tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Refunds-API.md

 * When a refund is approved, the payer gets the money back in maximum 8 working days.

 ### Peru
-* The maximum days to Void an Authorizations are:
+* The maximum days to void an authorization are:
     - Visa: 21 days.
 If no void or capture is sent after this time, the transaction is auto-captured.
     - Mastercard: 28 days.
 If no void or capture is sent after this time, the transaction is auto-captured.
     - American Express: 30 days.
 If no void or capture is sent after this time, the transaction is auto-voided.
     - Diners: 11 days.
 If no void or capture is sent after this time, the transaction is auto-voided.
 * The minimum time to send a refund is 10 minutes after the approval and the maximum is 180 days.
 * Partial refunds are supported for transactions without installments.
 Recall that transactions with one installment are considered as without installments.
-* Partial refunds with visanet must be send it after one day.
+* Partial refunds with visanet must be sent after one day.
 * When a refund is approved, the payer gets the money back in 15 to 25 working days.
 * Minimum amount to send the Refund is 1 USD or 1 PEN.